hienntt19/game-item-generation/README.md

    source export_env.sh
    ```
 4. Create Google Cloud Storage bucket and Service account key:
-   Go to Google Cloud Console/Cloud Storage and create new bucket.
-   Go to Google Cloud Console/IAM & Admin and create a new Service account with Storage Object Admin role.
-   Go to Google Cloud Console/IAM & Admin/Service Accounts and generate key Json file with the above service account, named gcs-key.json and put into this repository.
+   - Go to **Google Cloud Console > IAM & Admin > Service Accounts** and generate new key json file with GCS service account, named gcs-key.json and put into this repository.

 5. Download models:
    Run the download script to download Stable Diffusion 1.5 and fine-tuned LoRA: